!! The book:

-* In the book there's really no need for Drax to [[spoiler:develop the Moonraker and launch his nuclear warhead on London]] when he can just drive it there.
-M even [[LampshadeHanging lampahades]] this in the last chapter.
+* There's really no need for Drax to [[spoiler:develop the Moonraker and launch his nuclear warhead on London]] when he can just drive it there.
+M even [[LampshadeHanging lampshades]] this in the last chapter.

 * Drax's evil scheme could have been pulled off without the use of spaceships.
 Firstly, it would have been much cheaper to build his Ark underground, environmentally sealed, than to build a space station in orbit.
 Secondly, Drax could have used aircraft to deliver the toxin.
 Why?
 Because he runs an '''''aero'''''''space'' company, and he had a radar jamming system for his space station.
 And even if it couldn't be fitted on a plane, stealth wasn't a complete unknown back then.
 Putting stuff into space is insanely expensive, up to $10,000 to put ''one kilogram'' into orbit, which is why you didn't take your last holiday at Utopia Planetia, Mars.
 But I guess this was all discarded in favour of footage of space shuttles docking, undocking, and performing course corrections.

 *** Expense is nothing to a man willing to ship a French mansion to California stone by stone and rebuild it there.

 *** And Drax was insane.